Etiquette & Benefits

 Question: Dad, do the moderator and analysts play golf after they shoot “Meet the Press”?

-Answer: They don’t sit around watching “Mutual of Omaha’s Wild Kingdom.”
+Hypothetical Answer: They don’t sit around watching “Mutual of Omaha’s Wild Kingdom” like someone I know.
 They go to country clubs.
 The ones based in Washington head to Congressional or Army Navy.
 The ones in Manhattan are members of Shinnecock Hills or National Golf Links of America on Long Island or of Winged Foot in Mamaroneck.
 There are expensive clubs in Connecticut too.

 Will I have the courage to ask Dad a tough follow-up question: “Why don’t we belong to a country club?”
 After 60 min. of local, national and international crises, “Meet the Press” is over.
 Both sides of the debates finish the show as winners.
 Next, the golf pros display their command of the game.
 The players attract the attention of the camera and expect a paycheck at the end of the day.
 Their office of groomed lawns sends the message that time and money have been invested in the tournament’s success.
 Hushed tones from the broadcast booth also dignify the proceedings.
 I continue to practice my own delivery.